labex-labs/open-source-labs/rust/rust-book/lab-ch19-05-advanced-functions-and-closures/step3.md

 # Returning Closures

-Closures are represented by traits, which means you can’t return closures directly.
+Closures are represented by traits, which means you can't return closures directly.
 In most cases where you might want to return a trait, you can instead use the concrete type that implements the trait as the return value of the function.
-However, you can’t do that with closures because they don’t have a concrete type that is returnable; you’re not allowed to use the function pointer `fn` as a return type, for example.
+However, you can't do that with closures because they don't have a concrete type that is returnable; you're not allowed to use the function pointer `fn` as a return type, for example.

-The following code tries to return a closure directly, but it won’t compile:
+The following code tries to return a closure directly, but it won't compile:

 ```rust
 fn returns_closure() -> dyn Fn(i32) -> i32 {